AbedJoulany/Movie-Commerce_website/README.md

 1. When you open the project, if intelliJ propose to "Load Maven Project" do it.
 You can later reload maven with the "M" icon on the right of the screen, or by right clicking on the pom.xml file and selecting "Maven -> Reload project".
 2. You see red lines in the code?
 Go to File -> Project Structure -> Project Settings -> Project -> SDK -> and choose your Java SDK
 3. Still see red stuff?
 Open the same dialog and click on "Fix" if you see some
-4. Edit your configuration "ex4" at the top right.
+4. Edit your configuration.
 Make sure the "Main class" is set to "hac.DemoApplication" and that Java is set

 Everything ok?
 1. The DB credentials are stored in the application.properties file.
 You may change them if you want.